MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 It's actually pretty simple because we're using Gin framework.
 For the `UserAgent`, we can just call `ctx.Request.UserAgent()`.
-This information is already available inside the Gin context object.
+This information is already available inside the Gin `context` object.
 And similarly, for the client IP, we can just call `ctx.ClientIP()`.
 And that's it!
 Super easy, isn't it?

-You can also get other metadata from the context, such as the content type, if you want.
+You can also get other metadata from the context, such as the `Content-Type`, if you want.
 OK, now let's restart the server and test it out!

 ![](../images/part37/12.png)